niyonx/AI-Generated-Zoology/README.md

 Assuming you have done all the previous steps:

 1. Execute **resize_combine.py**\
-Will throw exception if filenames(without extension) in data/raw-img and data/sketch-img don't have a 1-to-1 corespondance.
+Will throw exception if filenames(without extension) in data/raw-img and data/sketch-img don't have a 1-to-1 corespondance.\
+If this happends, you either didn't convert to jpeg from png before sketch or didn't clear sketch files already present before running the edge detection script.

 2. Execute **shuffle_into_train_test.py**